 To read more about this renowned campaign, click on this link to read a background article by Rob Siltanen who was the Creative Director for the campaign - https://www.forbes.com/sites/onmarketing/2011/12/14/the-real-story-behind-apples-think-different-campaign/#7bc50b3962ab.

-This is an Original Poster , it is not a reproduction.
-The poster was printed on heavy weight paper and is in very good condition.
-It does have small tack holes in each corner and minor edge wear We guarantee the authenticity of all of our posters.
+This is an Original Poster, it is not a reproduction.
+This poster is on heavyweight paper and is in excellent condition.
+We guarantee the authenticity of all of our posters.